Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 The cursor should be shown as a vertical line with width 1 pixel and height equal to the height of each letter (see the figure above).
 The cursor should blink for a period of 0.5 seconds: it should be black for 0.5 seconds, then disappear for 0.5 seconds, and so on.
 The cursor should always be shown after a letter; for example, in the "Hug" example above, if the cursor were after the "u", it would cover the first vertical line of pixels in "g" (and not the last vertical line of "u").

+__TIP:__ If you can't figure out how to display the cursor, take a look at `SingleLetterDisplay.java`.
+Think about whether there's anything in that example that would be useful for making a blinking cursor!

 ##### What happens when the cursor is between lines?

 One tricky part is handling where to place the cursor when the cursor is at the end of a line.
 If you experiment with Google Docs, you'll notice that when the cursor's logical position is in between two lines, it is sometimes displayed at the end of the earlier line, but other times it is displayed at the beginning of the later line.
 For example, consider the text below: